Gas vs. Electric Dryers

 Even the best dryers will not function well if not maintained properly.

-- Clean lint filter compartment 2 to 3 times a year with a vacuum or brush.
+- Clean the lint filter compartment two or three times a year with a vacuum or brush.

 - Have the dryer venting tube professionally cleaned at least once a year.